SarthakK-2003/PRODIGY_WD_01/README.md

 Title: Internhub Landing Page Project

 Internhub is a landing page project created as part of an internship task aimed at providing internship opportunities to students.
-This project showcases the use of HTML, CSS, and JavaScript to develop a functional and visually appealing landing page for Internhub.
+This project showcases the use of HTML, Tailwind CSS, and JavaScript to develop a functional and visually appealing landing page for Internhub.

 Features: